Marty Supreme: Filming

-Principal photography began in New York City on September 23, 2024, according to On Location Vacations, with set photos of Chalamet released the following week.
-Production wrapped on December 5, 2024.
-Additional filming took place in Japan in February, 2025.
-Darius Khondji shot the project on 35mm film.
-Veteran production designer Jack Fisk worked on the project.
+Principal photography began in New York City on September 23, 2024, with set photos of Chalamet released the following week.
+Production wrapped on December 5, 2024, with, according to Odessa A'zion, a scene between her and Fran Drescher being filmed.
+Additional filming later took place in Japan in February 2025.
+Only key members of the crew traveled to the country, and a Japanese crew was hired, having only a week of prep before shooting.